wzhongyuan/analytics-zoo/apps/imageClassification/src/main/scala/com/intel/analytics/bigdl/apps/imageClassification/README.md

 modelPath=... #Bigdl model, you could find pre-trained models in [Model Zoo](https://github.com/intel-analytics/analytics-zoo/tree/master/models)

-threshold=... #possibilty threshold, if a predicted category is of the specific kind and the possibility is not less than threshold, the image will be tought to be an expected one
+threshold=... #possibilty threshold, if a predicted category is of the specific kind and the possibility is not less than threshold, the image will be thought to be an expected one

 target=... # keyword to specify which kind to filter, i.e. cat, fish, goldfish, etc.